 Yellowknife Golf Club

 The Sand Valley of the north?
 Grass is in short supply at Yellowknife Golf Club—there’s a bit surrounding the artificial greens, but the fairways are pure dirt and most shots are hit from portable mats.

 So what do Yellowknife golfers get for $43?
 Charm, endless summer sunlight and stellar views across Long Lake from the 11th and 12th holes.

 Explore more hidden gems across Canada.

 Nunavut has several rough and ready courses, but none boast the pedigree of Many Pebbles, which has been welcoming play under the midnight sun since 1955.
 Getting to Nunavut isn’t cheap, but if you find yourself in Cambridge Bay, a round of golf is absolutely free.

 Guy Nicholson is editor and publisher of Catalogue 18, an annual collection of golf landscape art and photography.

-Next: check out these hilarious golf jokes that are better than a hole-in-one!
+Now that you know where to find these hidden gem golf courses, check out 10 hilarious golf jokes that are better than a hole-in-one!